Home » Malta airport transfers » Malta Airport to Valletta

 *Excluding parking fees

-Taking a taxi transfer is by far the most convenient option if you can afford it.
-You get picked up and helped with carrying luggage and you’ll have a comfortable and quick trip from Malta airport to Valletta.
+Taking a private airport transfer is by far the most convenient option if you can afford it.
+You get picked up and helped with carrying luggage, and you’ll have a comfortable and quick trip from Malta Airport to Valletta.

 A plus is that local taxi drivers are often pretty savvy and can be very helpful to source some tips with local knowledge.

-When it comes to taxis, there are two options you can choose from
+When it comes to taxis, there are three options you can choose from:

-TIP: If you’re travelling with more than three people, it’s good to know that you can easily select a larger vehicle when you book online.
-That saves you both hassle and cost.
+TIP: If you’re travelling with more than three people, it’s good to know that you can easily select a larger vehicle at the online booking stage.
+That saves you both hassle and cost for your private transfer by taxi.

 Should you still prefer this option, this is how these shuttle buses work: